-You might have been advised to take a look at home staging and that it may help to move your property faster.
+You might have been advised to look at home staging and that it may help move your property faster.

 But is it worth the while?
 And how much does it cost to stage a house?

-Staging a house costs on average $400 and can increase the dollar value of a house between 1% and 6%.
+Staging a house costs, on average, $400 and can increase the dollar value of a home between 1% and 6%.

-Today we discuss general aspects of home staging, some interesting stats and of course, how much it costs and the ROI you may get out of it.
+Today we discuss general aspects of home staging, some interesting stats, how much it costs, and the ROI you may get from it.

 What Is Home Staging?